-Applications for the permit authorized by this article shall be submitted on a form provided by the administrator at least 90 days before the time at which a public event not conducted solely for the exercise of freedoms protected under the First Amendment is scheduled to begin, and at least 96 hours before the time at which a public event that is conducted solely for the exercise of freedoms protected under the First Amendment or 17-16 (2) is expected to begin, and shall contain the following information:
+Applications for the permit authorized by this article shall be submitted on a form provided by the administrator at least 90 days before the time at which a public event not conducted for the exercise of freedoms protected under the First Amendment is scheduled to begin, and at least 36 hours before the time at which a public event that is conducted for the exercise of freedoms protected under the First Amendment or under Section 7-16 (2) is expected to begin.
+Notwithstanding the preceding sentence, the administrator may, if reasonably practicable, act on a permit application submitted less than 36 hours before the time at which such a public event is conducted, and shall contain the following information:

-- (1) Name, address, and telephone number of the person, organization or entity seeking to conduct or sponsor the public event; - (2) Name, address, and telephone number of the individual in charge of the public event; - (3) The proposed date and time period when the public event will be conducted;

-- (4) A sketch-map showing: - a.
+(1) Name, address, and telephone number of the person, organization or entity seeking to conduct or sponsor the public event;

+- (2) Name, address, and telephone number of the individual in charge of the public event; - (3) The proposed date and time period when the public event will be conducted; - (4) A sketch-map showing: - a.
 The area where the public event is to take place. - b.
 Any streets or other rights-of-way to be closed or obstructed. - c.
-Any barriers or traffic control devices that will be erected.

-d.
-The location of any concession stand, booth, platforms, benches, or bleachers.

-e.
-The location of proposed fences, stands, platforms, benches, or bleachers.

-- (5) The approximate number of people expected to attend the public event; - (6) When applicable, a request that the town provide specified services and/or that the town close identified streets or portions of streets for a particular period; - (7) Sufficient proof of liability insurance in accordance with Section 7-21; - (8) Any other information determined by the administrator to be necessary to insure compliance with this article.
+Any barriers or traffic control devices that will be erected. - d.
+The location of any concession stand, booth, platforms, benches, or bleachers. - e.
+The location of proposed fences, stands, platforms, benches, or bleachers. - (5) The approximate number of people expected to attend the public event; - (6) When applicable, a request that the town provide specified services and/or that the town close identified streets or portions of streets for a particular period; - (7) Sufficient proof of liability insurance in accordance with Section 7-21; - (8) Any other information determined by the administrator to be necessary to insure compliance with this article.